Why are we here? An example – the emergency removal of contaminated river sediment in St, Louis, Michigan in 1999 and continuing three decades later!

 Mission: The Pine River Superfund Citizen Task Force (usually called the Task Force on this website) is an officially recognized Community Advisory Group or CAG of the U.S. Environmental Protection Agency formed un under EPA regulations (OSWERD Directive 9230.0-28).
-The Task Force decide in January 1998, when it formed, to incorporate as a
+The Task Force decided in January 1998, when it formed, to incorporate as a

 Michigan Non-Profit Corporation and to apply for tax exempt status.